williscool/modern_vanilla_js_app/design_notes.md

 there are a good other clarifying questions I would ask if this were a large application that was going out to lots of people but are certainly overkill for this project i.e.

 - what would be the performance requirements
 - maximum size the initial payload of the app should be
 - server side rendering?

 ## done

+### application components

+- gallery (just has gallery items)
+- gallery items (has an image and a title)
+- lightbox (takes an image in and displays it)

 ### p0